 c) greater accuracy in recognition of students’ different learning outcomes, and life-long learning.

 Project Leader, Prof. Liu Jianda, introduced the goal and working scheme of developing China’s Standards of English, and clarified the foremost aspects of the CSE Working Manual.
 An in-depth discussion on the creation, the working methods and working procedures of the CSE followed.
-Based on the CSE Working Manual, the 8 sub-project groups – Listing, Speaking, Reading, Writing, Translation, Interpretation, Organizational Knowledge, and Pragmatic Knowledge – are each going to develop a sub-project working manual.
+Based on the CSE Working Manual, the 8 sub-project groups – Listening, Speaking, Reading, Writing, Translation, Interpretation, Organizational Knowledge, and Pragmatic Knowledge – are each going to develop a sub-project working manual.